 Welcome to AllStarLink!

 AllStarLink is a network of Amateur Radio repeaters, remote base stations and hot spots accessible to each other via Voice over Internet Protocol.
-AllStarLink runs on a dedicated computer (including the Rasperry Pi) that you host at your home, radio site or computer center.
+AllStarLink runs on a dedicated computer (including the Raspberry Pi) that you host at your home, radio site or computer center.
 It is based on the open source Asterisk PBX running our app_rpt application.
 App_rpt makes Asterisk a powerful system capable of controlling one or more radios.
 It provides linking of these radio "nodes" to other systems of similar construction anywhere in the world via VoIP.

 AllStarLink's primary use is as a dedicated computer node wired to your repeater or radio.
 Connections from Echolink, other VoIP clients and telephone calls are supported.

-AllStarLink has 40,243 users and 42,135 nodes.
+AllStarLink has 0 users and nodes.

 Help Support ASL